pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

     dataset.num_features
     >>> 1433

-The dataset contains a single, undirected citation graph:
+Here, the dataset contains only a single, undirected citation graph:

 .. code-block:: python